ServiceStack/ServiceStackVS/angular-spa.md

 To give developers a starting point for deployment, we have included the use of a grunt-msdeploy task that can deploy to an IIS server with Web deploy.
 Config for the deployment, eg the IIS Server address, application name, username and password is located in the `wwwroot/publish/config.js`.

     {
         "iisApp": "YourAppName",
         "serverAddress": "deploy-server.example.com",
         "userName": "{WebDeployUserName}",
         "password" : "{WebDeployPassword}"
     }

-If you are using **Github's default Visual Studio ignore, this file will not included in source control** due to the default rule of publish/ to be ignored.
+If you are using **Github's default Visual Studio ignore, this file will not be included in source control** due to the default rule of publish/ to be ignored.
 You should check your Git ignore rules before committing any potentially sensitive information into source control.

 This task shows a quick way of updating your development server quickly after making changes to your application.
 For more information on use web-deploy using either Grunt or just Visual Studio publish, see 'Quick WebDeploy with AWS'.

 ##### Main project structure #####
     -css
         Application specific CSS files
     -img
         Image resources
     -js
         Application JS
     -partials
         AngularJS templates
     -Scripts
         Only here to enable intellisense for CSS and JS libraries by default -tests
         Karma config
         -unit
             Karma spec files
     -wwwroot
         Output directory
     -wwwroot_build
         Grunt shortcuts, build and deploy files
     AppHost.cs
     bower.json
     Global.asax
     gruntfile.js
     index.html
     package.json
     packages.config
     web.config

 This project structure includes examples of a lot of the different tasks that will have to be done while building a single page application to guide developers as their application grows.
 The AngularJS side is largely influenced by various incarnations of the angular-seed project whilst still be contained within a VS project.

 ### Feedback ###
-This template is trying to give a good starting point for developing a single page application within Visual Studio.
+The AngularJS App template is trying to give a good starting point for developing a single page application within Visual Studio.
 Please raise any issues or suggestions in the issues list.